Thunder practice room assignments:

 - Boys and girls are integrated with all groups.

-DSYS practices are expected to begin the first week of November.
+DSYS practices are expected to begin Monday, November 6, 2017.

-Blue ~ advanced middle school and 5th grade wrestlers, focused on drilling, chain wrestling, and advanced techniques that build on a strong understanding of the basics (kids must be very mature and have the ability to focus in this group)
+Travel/ Elite ~ advanced middle school and 5th grade wrestlers, focused on drilling, chain wrestling, and advanced techniques that build on a strong understanding of the basics (kids must be very mature and have the ability to focus in this group); others may be selected upon evaluations

 - John Champe HS